The Efficiency Imperative: Is Your Front Door Leaking Money?

 The UK housing stock is notoriously inefficient.
 A study revealed that when heating is turned off, the average UK household loses heat at a rate of 3°C in five hours.
 In comparison, homes in Germany lose just 1°C.

 💸 The £4.1 Billion Draught: This isn’t just a comfort issue; it is a massive economic leak.
-Research suggests the annual cost saving from replacing pre-2002 windows nationally could reach £4.1 billion.
+Research suggests the annual cost saving from replacing pre-2002 doors and windows nationally could reach £4.1 billion.

 Tool: Thermal Reality Check